dankgarlic1/BeFriend-Guardians-Suicide-Prevention-App/README.md

 # BE Friends
 # Status - Completed
-# Apk Size -

-#Note: This app is a concept app and was made in 12 hours
+# Note: This app is a concept app and was made in 12 hours

 //Install Example App
 Go to folder and install >> Release Apk >> BE Friends.apk